 This led to both sides taking each other to court and the Blues boycotting the 1983 NHL Entry Draft.
-Ralston Purina threatened to resolve the team and sell their existing player contracts to other teams.
-Eventually, a deal is worked out to allow Harry Ornest to buy the team.
+Ralston Purina threatened to dissolve the team and sell their existing player contracts to other franchises.
+Eventually, a deal was worked out to allow Harry Ornest to buy the team.

 Odds & Ends